jsynowiec/imdbpy-legacy/README.md

 **IMDbPY** is a Python package useful to retrieve and manage the data of the [IMDb][imdb] movie database about movies, people, characters and companies.

-## IMDbPY-legacy

-This is the *imdbpy-legacy* branch, still compatible with Python 2.7.
-Beware that it's no longer maintained; if possible, switch to the *master* version, compatible with Python 3.
+This is the fork of *imdbpy-legacy* branch of [IMDbPY][imdbpy] python package, still compatible with Python 2.7.
+An effort is made to downstream merge all changes to parsers and keep it working with current IMDb sites structure.

 ## Main features